Make a show worth coming back to.

 v0.26.0 · May 16, 2026

-- Run routine AI work on local hardware with one switch to keep cloud spend near zero, then promote to cloud for a production batch.
+- Route routine AI work to lower-cost models with one switch, then promote to higher-quality models for a production batch.

 -